TEACHING POLICY AGREEMENT

 - As a self-employed person, these are the only times I am able to have time off without losing income.
 This is basically my vacation time work benefit, but I’m choosing to place it where students don’t usually want to have lessons anyway.
 If I ever miss lessons at other times, I don’t charge for them.

-If you have other questions, please get in touch.
+- If you have other questions, please let me know.

 - Students and parents must be committed to practicing in order to make good progress and to enjoy lessons.